 Dr. Joseph Thompson with Thompson Advanced Dentistry offers many types of dentures that can help improve your oral health no matter how many teeth you are missing.
 The dentures that we offer in our Evans, CO dentist office will be personalized to fit comfortably in your mouth and look natural, allowing you to eat, speak and smile with confidence.

 Types of Dentures We Offer near Evans, CO

 The downside to full, removable dentures is that they require some time to get used to.
-They can feel quit bulky in the mouth and make it difficult to speak or eat.
-Overtime, since the teeth roots are missing, denture wearers will experience bone loss.
-This means the dentures will need to adjusted or even replaced eventually.
+They can feel quite bulky in the mouth and make it difficult to speak or eat.
+Over time, since the teeth roots are missing, denture wearers will experience bone loss.
+This means the dentures will need to be adjusted or even replaced eventually.
 Also, denture wearers will need to avoid certain types of food, eliminating many healthy foods from their diet.
 These types of dentures must be removed nightly for care and maintenance.

 Partial Dentures (removable)

 Partial dentures are similar to full dentures except they only replace a few missing teeth instead of an entire row.
 They are either made with a plastic base or metal framework to support the fake teeth.
 These are designed to stay in place with clasps and rests that will wrap around the remaining, natural teeth.

 The disadvantages to partials are similar to the downsides of full, removable dentures.
 They must be removed for cleaning, there is an adjustment period, and eating restrictions must be followed.
 But this option is very affordable and quick.